GuillaumeMCK/PyPass-SAB/README.md

 </details>

-> **Note**: The patch is not a keygen, and it will not change the software's expiration date.
+> **Note**: The patch will not change the software's expiration date.
 It just bypasses the
 > licence check.

 ## Registry key